Investing in Gold and Silver Bullion

 A one ounce gold or silver coin represents the capital required to prospect, mine, refine and produce the coin.
 Gold has intrinsic value and by this definition, provides a hedge against inflation.
 In contrast, fiat currency, has no real value but only a perceived value and is affected by government reserve bank policies.
 Silver has a “negative feedback” price control mechanism, it's value is usually less than it costs to produce.
 Paper money or fiat currency, as opposed to silver has a positive feedback loop, as the cost to produce paper money is negligible.
 Throughout history the amount of paper money in circulation has always grown, which inevitably leads to inflation.
 Inflation is caused when there is an increase in the money supply, caused by the printing of currency, monetisation of debt, etc. All too easy for central bankers controlled by politicians seeking re election.

-Gold price was R1032.00 per ounce and is currently around R15859.00 per ounce.
-The annualised price appreciation of gold from 1990 to 2017 is 10.62%.
-As a results of the South African Reserve Bank printing new money, and retail banks creating money through fractional lending, the South African Rand has depreciated 10.62% against gold, and inflation has increased by 10.62% per year.
-This is a hidden tax on South African citizens and, due to the devaluing currency, if you are a "saver", you are losing 10.62% buying power.
+Gold price was R1032.00 per ounce and is currently around R16150.00 per ounce.
+The annualised price appreciation of gold from 1990 to 2017 is 10.56%.
+As a results of the South African Reserve Bank printing new money, and retail banks creating money through fractional lending, the South African Rand has depreciated 10.56% against gold, and inflation has increased by 10.56% per year.
+This is a hidden tax on South African citizens and, due to the devaluing currency, if you are a "saver", you are losing 10.56% buying power per year.

 Gold Pounds Price from 07-01-2000 to 27-01-2017.